PavelDoGreat/Laws-of-Universe/README.md

 When a soul participates in sinful activities, it accumulates it storage of sins that grows like long hairs.
 It can burn this storage here and then return to the City, Garden or stay in the Mountain.

-___If every actions and desires arises from love, how there can be sins?___ A complete union of masculine and feminine has a lot of power so it is natural for the soul to want it - this is like becoming God again.
+___If every actions and desires arises from love, how can there be sins?___ A complete union of masculine and feminine has a lot of power so it is natural for the soul to want it - this is like becoming God again.
 Some souls may want that absolute power to be constant and so they go to the Cosmos to reach it and learn a lesson.
 When a soul is reaching this state in unbalanced way, it is remembered in God's memory as noise and a soul should take responsibility for clearing it.
 The real power is in returning to your true self. _In second chapter I will explain how to reach that power in a right way - it takes a lot of effort and complete honesty with yourself._

-_In a deep forests there is darkness that is full of scary and exciting adventures.
+_In deep forests there is darkness that is full of scary and exciting adventures.
 A place where a man can become manly and a woman can show all her power._

 ## Cosmos

 The black part of existence where any desire can be fulfilled.
-You can experience reality with no limits but you have to be careful with your sins or you will fall to lower realms.
+You can experience reality with no limits but you have to be careful what desires you choose or you may fall to lower realms.

+___Why God is allowing Cosmos to exist as there are sufferings and hell?___ Allowing everything to exist and to be experienced is an important aspect of God which proves that there is freedom of choice.
+Without it existence for every souls in all worlds no longer feels sacred.
+It is a celebration that you are not a clog in a machine while you are free to choose to be one.
+Of course there are consequences for your desires because we are living in one reality. _Second chapter will help you to understand how to choose desires right - it requires understanding Her._

 # Practices with Reality